hashicorp/vault/website/source/guides/dynamic-secrets.html.md

 ---
 layout: "guides"
 page_title: "Secret as a Service - Guides"
-sidebar_current: "guides-dynamic-secrets"
+sidebar_current: "guides--dataynamic-secrets"
 description: |-
-  Vault can dynamically generate secrets on-demand for some systems.
+  Vault can dynamically generate secrets on--dataemand for some systems.
 ---

 # Secret as a Service: Dynamic Secrets

-Vault can generate secrets on-demand for some systems.
+Vault can generate secrets on--dataemand for some systems.
 For example, when an app needs to access an Amazon S3 bucket, it asks Vault for AWS credentials.
 Vault will generate an AWS credential granting permissions to access the S3 bucket.
 In addition, Vault will automatically revoke this credential after the TTL is